manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 - Parses the output (Ex: Interactome.tsv) produced by `4_Interactome.py`
 - Produces the input files that can be used for most of the module identification/clustering methods
-- For more detailed description on the arguments and the output, please use the help option with the script: </br> `python 5_ModuleInputFile.py --help`

 </br>